1962 FIFA World Cup: Venues

 Originally, eight stadiums were selected to host the World Cup matches in eight cities: Santiago, Viña del Mar, Rancagua, Arica, Talca, Concepción, Talcahuano and Valdivia.

 The Valdivia earthquake, the most powerful earthquake ever recorded, occurred on 22 May 1960.
 With over 50,000 casualties and more than 2 million people affected, the earthquake forced the organising committee to completely modify the World Cup's calendar.
 Talca, Concepción, Talcahuano and Valdivia were severely damaged and discarded as venues.
 Antofagasta and Valparaíso declined to host any matches as their venues were not financially self-sustainable.
 Viña del Mar and Arica managed to rebuild their stadiums while Braden Copper Company, then an American company that controlled the El Teniente copper mine, allowed the use of its stadium in Rancagua.
 Due to these setbacks, this is the World Cup edition with the smallest number of venues spread across the country (while the 1930 FIFA World Cup was held in three venues, all of them were located in a single city).
 The most used stadium was the Estadio Nacional in Santiago, with 10 matches; the Estadio Sausalito in Viña del Mar hosted 8 matches, and the stadiums in Rancagua and far-away Arica (the only location that was not close to the other cities) both hosted 7 matches.
 Being that Estadio Nacional was the only large venue of the tournament (all others had less than 20,000 seats), it also saw the largest attendance average, by far, with Estadio Sausalito's attendance only being boosted with the Brazil matches it hosted (the semifinal between Czechoslovakia and Yugoslavia was the only one in the stadium with less than 10,000 spectators).

-Being largely concerned with the build-up of the country after the 1960 earthquake, government support for the tournament was minimal.
+Being largely concerned with the rebuilding of the country after the 1960 earthquake, government support for the tournament was minimal.